rishikeshr/k8-java-guestbook/README.md

 # k8-java-guestbook

 k8-java-guestbook is a sample Java guestbook application for demonstrating application autoinstrumentation with AppDynamics.
 It uses __skaffold__ to build, run application on your target Kubernetes cluster.
+The default code was generated using Cloud Code plugin for Visual Studio Code.

 ## Installation